Corporate social responsibility: Misdirection

 There have been unsubstantiated social efforts, ethical claims, and outright greenwashing by some companies that have resulted in increasing consumer cynicism and mistrust.
 Sometimes companies use CSR to direct public attention away from other, harmful business practices.
-For example, McDonald's Corporation positioned its association with Ronald McDonald House and other children's charities as CSR while its meals have been accused of promoting poor eating habits.
+For example, McDonald's positioned its association with Ronald McDonald House and other children's charities as CSR while its meals have been accused of promoting poor eating habits.

 Acts that may initially appear to be altruistic CSR may have ulterior motives.
 The funding of scientific research projects has been used as a source of misdirection by firms.
 Stanley B. Prusiner, who discovered the protein responsible for Creutzfeldt–Jakob disease (CJD) and won the 1997 Nobel Prize in Medicine, thanked the tobacco company RJ Reynolds for their crucial support.
 RJ Reynolds funded the research into CJD.
 Proctor states that "the tobacco industry was the leading funder of research into genetics, viruses, immunology, air pollution", anything which formed a distraction from the well-established research linking smoking and cancer.

 Research has also found that corporate social marketing, a form of CSR promoting societal good, is being used to direct criticism away from the damaging practices of the alcohol industry.
 It has been shown that advertisements that supposedly encourage responsible drinking simultaneously aim to promote drinking as a social norm.
 In this case, companies may engage in CSR and social marketing to prevent more stringent government legislation on alcohol marketing.

 Controversial industries

 Industries such as tobacco, alcohol, or munitions firms make products that damage their consumers or the environment.
 Such firms may engage in the same philanthropic activities as other industries.
-This duality complicates assessments of such firms concerning CSR.
+This conflict complicates assessments of such firms concerning CSR.

-Case studies

-To fully observe the impact of corporate social responsibility practices on a firm's corporate financial performance, it is crucial to delve into a concrete example, such as the study conducted by researchers from the Global Conference on Business, Economics, Management, and Tourism.
-In this study, Mocan, Draghici, Ivascu, and Turi examined the correlation between CSR policies and value creation/financial performance in the banking industry specifically and found that various benefits include greater economic efficiency, improved company reputation, and employee loyalty, better communication streamline between the industry and individuals, and the opportunity to attract new opportunities (i.e. attract new investments, or remain competitive) and improve organizational commitment.
+In a case study, researchers from the Global Conference on Business, Economics, Management, and Tourism examined the correlation between CSR policies and value creation/financial performance in the banking industry, and found that benefits include greater economic efficiency, improved company reputation, and employee loyalty, better communication streamline between the industry and individuals, and the opportunity to attract new opportunities (i.e. attract new investments, or remain competitive) and improve organizational commitment.
 However, before discussing these effects, the researchers preceded the analysis by stating that typically implementing CSR and other ethical principles within the framework of a financial institution such as banks make it seem as if these are marketing tools for attracting and communicating with stakeholders rather than serving as tools that allow banks and other financial institutions to benefit the individuals that they serve.
-Another interesting case study is provided by Hein Schreuder (2022), who discusses the evolution of CSR at the Dutch multinational corporation DSM.
+In another case study, Hein Schreuder discussed the evolution of CSR at the Dutch multinational corporation DSM.